-How Much Does It Cost to Run Curling Iron?
+How Much Does It Cost to Run a Curling Iron?

 A curling iron draws under 100 watts for a few minutes at a time — its running cost is effectively zero.
 At the US-average rate of 16.5¢/kWh, running a curling iron costs about $0.09/month ($1.08/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.